frinkleko/Apache-Conferences-Dataset/README.md

 # Apache-Conferences-Dataset
 Apache format dataset of AI/DL/ML conferences, including paper abstracts, info and reviewers' ratings.
 We use it for idea quality measuring and idea proposing.
+See the [Idea king project](https://github.com/frinkleko/Critic-IdeaKing), where we aims to explore the capabilities of large language models (LLMs) in scoring research papers and generating ideas.

 ## Format